peer-open-source/xara-docs/source/user/manual/material/uniaxialMaterials/Steel01.rst

 .. _steel01:

-Steel01 Material
+Steel01
-^^^^^^^^^^^^^^^^
+^^^^^^^

-This command is used to construct a uniaxial bilinear steel material object with kinematic hardening and optional isotropic hardening described by a non-linear evolution equation (REF: Fedeas).
+This model implements a uniaxial bilinear steel material object with kinematic hardening and optional isotropic hardening described by a non-linear evolution equation (REF: Fedeas).

 .. tabs::

    .. tab:: Python

       .. function:: model.uniaxialMaterial("Steel01", tag, fy, E0, b, [a1, a2, a3, a4])
+         :no-index:

          :param int tag: integer tag identifying material
-         :param float fy: yield strength
+         :param |float| fy: yield strength
-         :param float E0: initial elastic tangent
+         :param |float| E0: initial elastic tangent
-         :param float b: strain-hardening ratio (ratio between post-yield tangent and initial elastic tangent)
+         :param |float| b: strain-hardening ratio (ratio between post-yield tangent and initial elastic tangent)
-         :param float a1: optional: isotropic hardening parameter: increase of compression yield envelope as proportion of yield strength after a plastic strain of ``a2*(fy/E0)``.
+         :param |float| a1: optional: isotropic hardening parameter: increase of compression yield envelope as proportion of yield strength after a plastic strain of ``a2*(fy/E0)``.
-         :param float a2: optional: isotropic hardening parameter (see explanation under ``a1``)
+         :param |float| a2: optional: isotropic hardening parameter (see explanation under ``a1``)
-         :param float a3: optional: isotropic hardening parameter: increase of tension yield envelope as proportion of yield strength after a plastic strain of ``a4*(Fy/E0)``
+         :param |float| a3: optional: isotropic hardening parameter: increase of tension yield envelope as proportion of yield strength after a plastic strain of ``a4*(Fy/E0)``
          :param float a4: optional: isotropic hardening parameter (see explanation under ``a3``)

    .. tab:: Tcl